5 October 1910 revolution: The triumph of the revolution

 On the night of 4 October morale was low amongst the monarchical troops stationed in Rossio Square, due to the constant danger of being bombarded by the naval forces and not even Couceiro's batteries, strategically placed there, could bring them comfort.
 In the headquarters there were discussions about the best position to bomb the Rotunda.
 At 3am, Paiva Couceiro departed with a mobile battery, escorted by a municipal guard squad, and positioned himself in Castro Guimarães Garden, in Torel, waiting for daybreak.
 When the forces in Rotunda began to fire on Rossio, revealing their position, Paiva Couceiro opened fire, causing casualties and sowing confusion amongst the rebels.
 The bombardment continued with advantage towards the monarchical side, but at eight in the morning Paiva Couceiro received orders to stop fighting, as there would be an armistice of an hour.

 Meanwhile, in Rossio, after Paiva de Couceiro's departure with the battery, the morale of the monarchical troops, which considered themselves helpless, deteriorated even more due to the threats of bombardment by the naval forces.
 Infantry 5 and some members of Light Infantry 5 insisted that they would not oppose a naval landing.
-Confronted with this fraternisation with the enemy, the commanders of these formations went to the headquarters, where they were surprised with the news of the armistice.
+Confronted with this fraternization with the enemy, the commanders of these formations went to the headquarters, where they were surprised with the news of the armistice.

 The new German representative, who had arrived two days earlier, had taken rooms in Hotel Avenida Palace, which housed many foreigners.
 The proximity of the building to the combat zone represented a great danger which prompted the diplomat to intervene.
 He addressed himself to the General Gorjão Henriques to request a cease-fire that would enable him to evacuate foreign citizens.
 Without notifying the government, and perhaps hoping to buy time for the arrival of the reinforcements, the general agreed.